Which city is cheaper, Milan or Barcelona?

 Both Milan and Barcelona are popular destinations to visit in the autumn with plenty of activities.
 The city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Barcelona this time of year.
 Also, many travelers come to Milan for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Barcelona is a little warmer than Milan in the autumn.
-The temperature in Barcelona is usually 17°C (63°F) in October, and Milan stays around 15°C (58°F).
+The daily temperature in Barcelona averages around 17°C (63°F) in October, and Milan fluctuates around 15°C (58°F).

 Barcelona usually receives more sunshine than Milan during autumn.
 Barcelona gets 181 hours of sunny skies, while Milan receives 152 hours of full sun in the autumn.